 What Does it Take to Be a Nuclear Equipment Operation Technician?

-Life As a Nuclear Equipment Operation Technician
+List of Nuclear Equipment Operation Technician Job Duties

 - Collect air, water, gas or solid samples for testing to determine radioactivity levels or to ensure appropriate radioactive containment.

-Qualities of a Nuclear Equipment Operation Technician
+What a Nuclear Equipment Operation Technician Should Know

 Below is a list of the skills most Nuclear Equipment Operation Technicians say are important on the job.